Filter Ferret

 W × H × D16 × 1.2 × 5.5 in

-The BAYKA is the entry point for floating shelves — three shelves for the price most brands charge for one.
-At 5.5 inches deep and 16 inches wide, these are display ledges for lightweight items: framed photos, small candles, figurines, spice jars, and small succulents.
-They're not trying to hold books or heavy plants, and that's fine.
+Three shelves for the price most brands charge for one.
+That's the pitch — and it holds up.
+At 5.5 inches deep and 16 inches wide, these are display ledges for lightweight items: framed photos, small candles, figurines, spice jars, small succulents.
+They're not trying to hold books or heavy plants.
 Not every shelf needs to.

-The rounded edges are a practical detail that most budget shelves skip.
-In a nursery, kid's room, or any space where someone might bump into a shelf at forehead height, rounded edges eliminate the sharp corners that leave bruises.
+Rounded edges — a practical detail most budget shelves skip.
+In a nursery or kid's room, rounded edges eliminate the sharp corners that leave forehead bruises.

-At 22 lbs per shelf, the capacity is identical to the more expensive QEEIG — but on drywall with plastic anchors, apply the 50% rule (11 lbs safe) or upgrade to toggle bolts.
+22 lbs per shelf, identical to the pricier QEEIG.
+But on drywall with plastic anchors, apply the 50% rule (11 lbs safe) or upgrade to toggle bolts.

-Who it's for: First-time shelf buyers, renters on a budget, nurseries, and anyone who needs light display shelving without a big investment.
-The 5-color range and set-of-3 pricing make it easy to fill a wall affordably.
+Who it's for: You're buying floating shelves for the first time, you're on a budget, or you need light display shelving in a nursery or rental.
+Five colors and set-of-3 pricing make it easy to fill a wall affordably.

 Watch out for: MDF.
-It swells in humidity (avoid bathrooms), dents easier than wood, and the finish can chip at edges over time.
-At 5.5 inches deep, nothing larger than a paperback fits standing up.
-Don't mount these expecting to hold books, heavy pots, or kitchen items — that's not what they're built for.
+Swells in humidity (skip the bathroom), dents easier than wood, finish chips at edges over time.
+5.5 inches deep — nothing larger than a paperback fits standing up.
+Don't expect these to hold books, heavy pots, or kitchen items.

 Koilria Tempered Glass Floating Shelf — Best Modern Glass